PepsiCo Inc. (PEP) Stock Could Soon Reward Patient Investors

 PepsiCo Inc. (PEP): Who are the competitors?

-The company’s main competitors (and peers) include The Coca-Cola Company (KO) that is trading 12.72% up over the past 12 months and Starbucks Corporation (SBUX) that is -26.93% lower over the same period.
-Mondelez International Inc. (MDLZ) is 0.95% up on the 1-year trading charts.
+The company’s main competitors (and peers) include The Coca-Cola Company (KO) that is trading 7.72% up over the past 12 months and Starbucks Corporation (SBUX) that is -29.33% lower over the same period.
+Mondelez International Inc. (MDLZ) is -1.92% down on the 1-year trading charts.